themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 Silver is the wild card.
 It's very volatile and also carries a high level of momentum, so be cautious when trading it.

+That level of volatility is a reminder that risk management matters just as much as conviction in today's markets.

-More than most years, diversification will be critical in 2026.
+More than most years, diversification is critical in 2026.
 When investing in commodities, stick to unleveraged exposure.
 If you do decide to trade commodities such as copper or uranium, use historical data and technical analysis to determine how large to make your trades.
 Also, be sure the commodity you are considering trading is liquid.

 | Scenario                                | Gold Outlook                | Silver Outlook                               | Key Investing Trend                              |
 | --------------------------------------- | --------------------------- | -------------------------------------------- | ------------------------------------------------ |